If you worry that safe, affordable housing is outside your financial reach, it’s worth investigating housing assistance programs.

 Fannie Mae’s HomePath Program

 The HomePath ReadyBuyer program provides up to 3% closing cost assistance to first-time home buyers.
-To qualify, you’ll need to complete an interactive online course (available in Spanish and English) that will guide you through the home buying process.
+To qualify, you’ll need to complete an interactive online course (available in Spanish and English) that will guide you through the home-buying process.

 The only catch is that this offer only applies to HomePath properties — foreclosed homes that are owned by Fannie Mae.
+These homes are sold as is and may require significant repairs or improvements.

 The National Homebuyers Fund DPA Program